loonloon/Notes/BK-Writing-High-Performance-Dot-Net-Code.md

         </pre>
     </dd>
     <dt>Exceptios</dt>
     <dd>Exceptions should be truly exceptional.
-Using them as a matter of course can dstroy your performance.</dd>
+Using them as a matter of course can destroy your performance.</dd>
     <dt>dynamic</dt>
     <dd>Using the dynamic keyword is not going to be highly optimized.</dd>
     <dt>Reflection</dt>